chesswondo/movie-recommender-chatbot/README.md

 ## About
 Here is an implementation of a chatbot which can recommend you a movie based on your query.
+You can run this movie recommender bot both as a local window application and as a telegram bot using webhooks.

-Currently it uses Microsoft's [Phi-3.5-mini-instruct](https://huggingface.co/microsoft/Phi-3.5-mini-instruct) as a main model for text generation.
+Currently it uses mistralai's [Mistral-Nemo-Instruct-2407](https://huggingface.co/mistralai/Mistral-Nemo-Instruct-2407) as a main model for text generation.
-On average it takes from 30 seconds to a minute to get a response on a single RTX 4080 using 8-bit quantization.
+On average it takes less than a minute to get a response using Hugging Face Inference API.

+The chatbot currently works as an LLM Agent and can both maintain communication and recommend movies based on your description.
-Model takes your input, retrieves all important information, such as description, genres and so on, and then selects some movies from Kaggle IMDB dataset using RAG (Retrieval Augmented Generation), finally giving you a short recommendation.
+It takes your input, retrieves all important information, then selects some movies from Kaggle IMDB dataset using precalculated vector embeddings, analyzes them and finally gives you a short recommendation.

 As a sentence transformer model currently we use [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2).
 If you want to use an another model, don't forget to recalculate all embeddings in the dataset.

 ### Note:

 **The chatbot is a bit raw at the moment, but is being actively developed.
-There are plans to make major changes.**
+There are plans to add chat memory and make some other changes.**

 ## Installation
 #### 1. Clone the repository: